 nodetool cleanupwhich could take many hours each.

-At times, you may need to move your database infrastructure to new hardware or you may want to add a sync/async replica in another region or in public cloud.
-With YugabyteDB, these operations are simple 1-click intent-based operations that are handled seamlessly by the system in a completely online manner.
-YugabyteDB's core data fabric and its consensus-based replication model enables the "data tier" to be very agile and recomposable, much like containers/VMs have done for the application or stateless tier.
+You may need to move your database infrastructure to new hardware or you may want to add a synchronous or asynchronous replica in another region or in a public cloud.
+With YugabyteDB, these operations are basic one-click intent-based operations that are handled seamlessly by the system completely online.
+YugabyteDB's core data fabric and its consensus-based replication model enables the data tier to be very agile and recomposable, similarly to containers' and VMs' handing of the application or stateless tier.

-Need to scale beyond single or 2-DC deployments
+Need to scale beyond single or two-data-center deployments

 Current RDBMS (using asynchronous replication) and NoSQL solutions work up to 2 data center deployments, but in a very restrictive manner.
 With Apache Cassandra's 2-DC deployments, you have to choose between write unavailability on a partition between the data centers, or cope with an asynchronous replication model where during a DC failure some inflight data is lost.

-YugabyteDB's distributed consensus based replication design, in 3-DC deployments for example, enables enterprise to "have their cake and eat it too".
-It gives use cases the choice to be highly available for reads and writes even on a complete DC outage, without having to take a down time or resort to an older/asynchronous copy of the data (which may not have all the changes to the system).
+YugabyteDB's distributed consensus based replication design, in three-data-center deployments for example, enables enterprises to be highly available for reads and writes even on a complete data center outage, without having to take a down time or resort to an older or asynchronous copy of the data, which may not have all the changes to the system.

 Relevant blog posts

-A few blog posts that highlight how YugabyteDB differs from Apache Cassandra are below.
+A few blog posts that highlight how YugabyteDB differs from Apache Cassandra are as follows:

 - Apache Cassandra: The Truth Behind Tunable Consistency, Lightweight Transactions & Secondary Indexes